pig pitr

 Privilege execution:

-• If the current user is DBSU: execute directly
+• If the current user is the DBSU: execute directly.

 Platform support:

-This command is designed for Linux systems and depends on Pigsty’s default directory layout.
+This command is designed for Linux and depends on pgBackRest, systemd for managed service scenarios, and data/log paths accessible by the DBSU.